 Have you had enough?
 Become a PCP

 Are you satisfied with the way things are going in your country today?
-Are you satisfied with the way they are going in your community, Lane County or the state of Oregon?
+Are you satisfied with the way things are going in your community, Lane County, or the state of Oregon?
 Are there things you would like to see changed?
 You are not alone!